danaamundsen/dnaartists/_posts/2024-09-10-CAKE-recap.md

 published: true
 ---

 Alex here!
 I had an amazing time at CAKE in August!
-It was my first time tabling, but I’m a long-time fan of this gathering of amazing comic artists, cartoonists, and illustrators.
-Along with meeting a number of cool creatives, I also volunteered as a CAKE coordinator this year - so it was particularly special to see the fruits of the amazing organizers’ and coordinators’ labor!
+It was my first time tabling, but I’m a long-time fan of this gathering of rad comic artists, cartoonists, and illustrators.
+Along with meeting a number of cool creatives, I also volunteered as a CAKE coordinator this year - so it was particularly special to see the fruits of the outstanding organizers’ and coordinators’ labor!

 Keep reading to discover awesome artists!